 OPC UA introduces AI-based image processing to the field level

 Important components of industrial applications are machine vision systems, which are becoming more and more precise and work intelligently.
 Ethernet-based industrial protocols such as OPC UA also enable their direct integration into factory automation without any effort or additional hardware.
-In conjunction with the turnkey solution IDS NXT ocean, IDS NXT industrial cameras with their Vision App-based operating system meet the exact requirements of automation engineers.
+In conjunction with the turnkey solution IDS NXT Experience Kit, IDS NXT industrial cameras with their Vision App-based operating system meet the exact requirements of automation engineers.
 Equipped with OPC UA through a software update, they make their AI capabilities available via a "recipe collection" in the network and communicate results directly from the field level to the machine and control level without a detour.
 It's so easy.
 This means that IDS NXT cameras are not just a building block, but a milestone for industry 4.0 systems.

-Although there is no cookbook with recipes for inference applications available in stores yet, with the all-in-one inference camera solution IDS NXT ocean, you can train an AI classifier with your own image data without any prior knowledge of artificial intelligence, which is immediately executable on IDS NXT cameras.
+Although there is no cookbook with recipes for inference applications available in stores yet, with the all-in-one inference camera solution IDS NXT Experience Kit, you can train an AI classifier with your own image data without any prior knowledge of artificial intelligence, which is immediately executable on IDS NXT cameras.
 Thanks to the integrated OPC UA server, the inference tasks and their results can be made available to every client in the industrial network via recipe and result management.

 "The goal must be to consistently further develop industrial cameras and machine vision products for industry and make them easy to control.
 OPC UA paves the way for easy and fast integration of state-of-the-art technology into industrial applications."